-Spain v Portugal
+Spain and Portugal draw for fifth time in row

 Booking

-Bernardo Silva (Portugal) is shown the yellow card for a bad foul.
+Raphaël Guerreiro (Portugal) is shown the yellow card for a bad foul.

 Post update

-Ferran Torres (Spain) wins a free kick in the attacking half.
+Sergio Busquets (Spain) wins a free kick in the defensive half.

 Post update